New Minster Charter

-The New Minster Charter is an Anglo-Saxon illuminated manuscript that was likely composed by Bishop Æthelwold and presented to the New Minster in Winchester by King Edgar in the year 966 AD to commemorate the Benedictine Reform.
-It is now part of the British Library's collection.
+The New Minster Charter (Sawyer 745) is an Anglo-Saxon illuminated manuscript that was likely composed by Bishop Æthelwold and presented to the New Minster in Winchester by King Edgar in 966 AD to commemorate the Benedictine Reform.
+The original is now part of the British Library's collection.

+Manuscripts

+The original 10th-century manuscript survives only in the Cotton Library collection under Vespasian A VIII.
+However, later antiquarian copies were made in the 15th and 17th centuries.